Terms & Conditions

 Payments and charges:

 Inngot may review its charges by giving you prior notice via this website.
-Some services (principally enquiry credits) expire after 12 months.
+Credits for Services expire after 12 months if they are not used.

 Your use of the Services:

-You agree not to rely on the information provided by Inngot when entering into any commercial agreement.
+you agree not to rely on the information provided by Inngot when entering into any commercial agreement.
 You must ensure that your registrations are truthful, accurate and up-to-date.
-If another user questions the veracity or ownership of your IP, you agree to co-operate promptly with Inngot to resolve the issue.
+If questions arise regarding the veracity or ownership of the IP contained in your profile, you agree to co-operate promptly with Inngot to resolve the issue.

-Inngot seeks to maintain a 24/7 service other than during planned periods of downtime.
+Inngot seeks to maintain a 24/7 service other than during planned periods of downtime, but does not guarantee to do so.

-You agree that Inngot owns the copyright and other IP rights in the Services.
+You agree that Inngot owns the copyright and other IP rights in the Services and that you will not attempt to copy or modify them.

 The Terms and Conditions also contain clauses to cover liability, Force Majeure and other standard aspects such as notice provisions, assignments and variations.

-Inngot is registered as a Data Controller under the Data Protection Act 1998 ("DPA").
-You can view all the purposes for which Inngot is registered to use personal information by visiting www.ico.gov.uk
+Inngot is registered as a Data Controller under the Data Protection Act 1998 (“DPA”), as amended.
+You can view all the purposes for which Inngot is registered to use personal information by visiting www.ico.gov.uk.
+Our registration number with the Information Commissioner is Z1383593.

-Apart from data held on subscribers, Inngot may collect several kinds of information from visitors who use the pre-registration, press room and contact facilities hosted on this website.
+Apart from data held on existing and prospective customers who have chosen to register on its website, Inngot may collect several kinds of information from visitors to this website.
 Occasionally Inngot may contact such visitors to survey opinions and to provide updates on its own products and services.
-If you do not have an account with Inngot and you wish to be removed from such mailings, please e-mail firstname.lastname@example.org.
-We will delete your records from our lists and notify you to confirm that we have done so.
+All our mailings have an ‘unsubscribe’ link which will remove your details from the relevant database.

-All personal and business information you provide is held securely.
-Subscribers to Inngot can update personal and business information at any time via the secure logon facilities provided, and for most users this is the most quick and convenient way to check personal data being held on Inngot's systems.
+Registered users can update personal and business information at any time via the secure logon facilities provided, which includes selection of mailing preferences.
+For most users, this is the most quick and convenient way to check personal data being held on Inngot’s systems.
 However, if at any time you wish to request a copy of any personal data held by Inngot, you can exercise your right to do so by writing to:

 The Data Protection Officer